apinter/apinter.github.io/content/posts/podman.md

 [registries.block]
 registries = []
 ```
-As I'm using openSUSE I do have `registry.opensuse.org` added to my registries.
-You can add for example `quay.io` to this list to be able to search, pull, and push to Quay.
+As I'm using openSUSE so I do have `registry.opensuse.org` added to my registries out of the box.
+You can add for example `quay.io` to this list to be able to search, pull, and push from/to Quay.

 #### Login to registry